abbylewis/BVR_Drawdown/README.md

 ### [02_Plotting_and_stats](02_Plotting_and_stats)

 These scripts use data files in ./Processed_data (generated using the scripts in 01_Load_and_process_data) to produce figures and statistics for the manuscript.
+[R/install.R](R/install.R) can be used to download all necessary pacakages.

 * [Figures_2to4.Rmd](02_Plotting_and_stats/Figures_2to4.Rmd)
    * Analyze reservoir physics and meteorological data and generate Figures 2-4